-Application deadline extended to January 17, 2017.
+Application deadline extended to February 1, 2017 for MD/PhD applicants only.
 Apply now

 The ASH Research Training Award for Fellows (RTAF) is designed to encourage junior researchers in hematology, hematology/oncology, and other hematology-related training programs to pursue careers in academic hematology.
 The RTAF awards $70,000 to fellows in training to provide protected time for clinical, basic, or translational research.
 In addition, the funds give trainees more time to generate sufficient expertise to be competitive when applying for future funding.